pombreda/lepl/doc-src/manual/offside.rst

   [['line', 'one', 'line', 'two'], ['line', 'three']]

-The idea is that you make your own replacement for ``Line()`` that works similarly, but can be continued if it ends in the right character.
+The idea is that you make your own replacement for ``Line()`` that works similarly, but can be continued if it ends in the right character (the continuation character is actually a regular expression which is why it's written as ``r'\\'`` --- the backslash must be escaped).

 Another common use case is that some matching should ignore lines.
 For this you can use ``Extend()``: